 When you get into an auto accident with a distracted driver, the results can be quite severe.
 You could be facing months even years of medical bills and physical therapy.
 You may not be able to work ever again.
 All because someone was not paying attention to the road.

 The Philadelphia distracted driving accident lawyers at Fellerman & Ciarimboli understand the pain you and your family are going through.
 That’s why we fight for the injured and make sure you are properly compensated for your injuries.
-With more than $110 million in settlements and verdicts, we work as a team to make sure you receive the compensation for your injuries.
+With more than $110 million in settlements and verdicts, we work as a team to make sure you receive compensation for your injuries.

 Distracted Driving in PA: What You Need to Know